offGustavo/md-agenda.nvim/README.md

             --optional
-            agendaViewPageItems=10 --How many days should be in one agenda view page? - default: 10 remindDeadlineInDays=30 --In how many days before the deadline, a reminder for the task should be shown today - default: 30 habitViewPastItems=24 --How many past days should be in the habit view? - default: 24 habitViewFutureItems=3 --How many future days should be in the habit view? -default: 3 foldmarker="{{{,}}}" --For folding logbook entries -default: {{{,}}}
+            agendaViewPageItems=10 --How many days should be in one agenda view page? - default: 10

+            remindDeadlineInDays=30 --In how many days before the deadline, a reminder for the todo task should be shown today? - default: 30 remindScheduledInDays=10 --In how many days before the scheduled time, a reminder for the todo task should be shown todau? - default: 10 habitViewPastItems=24 --How many past days should be in the habit view? - default: 24 habitViewFutureItems=3 --How many future days should be in the habit view? -default: 3 foldmarker="{{{,}}}" --For folding logbook entries -default: {{{,}}}

+            --optional, customize agenda dashboard view
+            dashboardOrder = {"All TODO Items"} --Order of the dashboard page.
+Place group names defined in dashboard configuration. dashboard = {
+                ["All TODO Items"] = {
+                    {
+                        type={"TODO"}, --TODO, INFO etc. Gets the items that matches one of the given types.
+Ignore if its empty tags={}, --{AND={"tag1", "tag2"}, OR={"tag1", "tag2"}} A list of tags to filter.
+Ignore if its empty. deadline="", --"none" (no deadline property), "today", "past", "nearFuture", "before-yyyy-mm-dd", "after-yyyy-mm-dd". scheduled="", --"none", "today", "past", "nearFuture", "before-yyyy-mm-dd", "after-yyyy-mm-dd".
+Ignored if empty.
+                    },
+                    --{...},
+                    --...
+                },
+                --["Other Group"] = {...}
+            }
         })

         --optional: set keymaps for commands